 Mariya Hendriksen

-I received my Master’s in Artificial Intelligence from KU Leuven and Bachelor's in Computational Linguistics from Novosibirsk State University.
+I hold a Master’s degree in Artificial Intelligence from KU Leuven and a Bachelor's degree in Computational Linguistics from Novosibirsk State University.
 Throughout my academic journey, I've interned at several AI labs, including the Gemini team at Google, Bloomberg AI, Amazon Alexa, LIIR at KU Leuven, and ETH Zurich.

 I was born in Ukraine and grew up in the Far North of Siberia, Russia.
-My background motivated my commitment to building diverse and inclusive workspaces.
-As such, I am a mentor within the Inclusive AI initiative.
+My multicultural background shaped a commitment to fostering diverse and inclusive research environments.
+As such, I serve as the General Chair for the Women in Machine Learning (WiML) at ICML 2025, and as a metor within the Inclusive AI initiative.

-Feel free to reach out for research discussions, collaborations or just to have a chat!
+Feel free to reach out for research discussions, collaboration ideas, or just to connect.

 Email / Scholar / GitHub / Bsky / X